hannasg22/TNANP/README.md

 $$

 This is exactly the formula used in the code to obtain the result of the quarupole moment, which will also work as a proof of the correctness of the model used.

+## How to use the code

+Let us describe the way in which this code works and what is each module used for.

+- [generate_data.py](generate_data.py): here we insert the values for our model.
+Precisely, we will implement: